mdhdoan/text_summarization/README.md

 And after creating a summary, how can one evaluate if the summary is correct or not?
 In this problem, the dataset of BBC news articles will be used.
 Along with it, there are a summary given for each article.
 The summaries can be used as a goal to reach, or to surpass in terms of summarizing the news articles.
 Those will be used to compare to the generated summaries.
 # 4. Solution:
-In this problem, an **extractive automatic summarization** will be deployed.
+In this problem, an **extraction-based automatic summarization** will be deployed.
 The method would simply be ranking each sentences in a news article by their weight of each phrase.
 ### 4.0.1 Extractive automatic summarization:
 A summarization that produce a result of phrases/sentences presented in the article.
 This approach contains an advantage of not needed to understand the topic of the articles, while also have a disadvantage in the dependency of the article's words.
 The method can be presented in the following steps: